wofsauge/IsaacDocs/docs/tutorials/Using-Additional-Lua-Files.md

 ### Workaround for Require Problems

-If you need to use `require` instead of `include`, you can work around the aforementioned problems by temporarily hacking `require` with something along the lines of:
+If you need to use `require` instead of `include`, it's recommended to put all of your Lua code inside of a namespaced directory, as mentioned earlier.
+If you also want to have `luamod` functionality, you can enable the `--luadebug` launch flag and then hack the `require` function with something along the lines of:

 ```lua
 --[[ main.lua ]]--